 Fulfillment expenses.
 Fulfillment expenses primarily consist of shipping and handling expenses, packaging expenses and logistics center rental expenses, as well as compensation and benefits of our logistics staff.
-Our shipping and handling expenses amounted to US\$29.4 million, US\$53.9 million and US\$117.5 million in 2011, 2012 and 2013, respectively.
-Historically, we primarily relied on our regional logistics center in Guangdong Province in Southern China for our fulfillment services.
-In September and November 2011 and September 2013, we started operating our new logistics centers in Jiangsu Province in Eastern China, Sichuan Province in Western China and Tianjin in Northern China, respectively, to enhance our fulfillment capacity.
-Throughout 2012 and 2013, we were able to fully utilize the regional logistics centers and warehouses.
-By utilizing these regional logistics centers and warehouses, we were able to rely more on quality regional and local couriers, which generally have lower average delivery charges than national delivery companies.
+Our shipping and handling expenses amounted to US\$53.9 million, US\$117.5 million and US\$191.6 million in 2012, 2013 and 2014, respectively.
+Historically, we primarily relied on our regional logistics hub in Guangdong Province in Southern China for our fulfillment services.
+In September and November 2011, September 2013, and November 2014, we started operating our new logistics hubs in Jiangsu Province in Eastern China, Sichuan Province in Western China, Tianjin in Northern China, and Hubei Province in Central China, respectively, to enhance our fulfillment capacity.
+Throughout 2012 to 2014, we were able to fully utilize the regional logistics hubs.
+By utilizing these regional logistics hubs, we were able to rely more on quality regional and local couriers, which generally have lower average delivery charges than national delivery companies.
 This shift to regional delivery companies reduced our shipping and handling expense per order and partially offset the increase in fulfillment expenses.
 We expect to continue to invest in our logistics network and warehousing capacity to support our long-term growth.
 We expect our fulfillment expenses to continue to increase in absolute amount as a result of our continued business growth and continue to constitute one of the largest components of our operating expenses.